Snake Eyes (1998 film): Casting

-De Palma offered the role of Commander Kevin Dunne to Al Pacino but he turned it down.
-Will Smith was then cast as Commander Kevin Dunne, but Smith later dropped out of the role as he wasn't offered enough money.
+Brian De Palma offered the role of Commander Kevin Dunne to Al Pacino but he turned it down.
+Will Smith was then cast as Dunne but later dropped out of the role as he wasn't offered enough money.
+He would eventually star in Enemy of the State instead.

 Filming

 The majority of Snake Eyes was filmed on studio sets and the Montreal Forum in Montreal, Canada.
 The production spent two weeks on-location in Atlantic City, New Jersey, filming at the Trump Taj Mahal Hotel & Casino (now the Hard Rock Hotel & Casino Atlantic City).

-Unused ending
+Unused original ending

 Snake Eyes' original ending involved a huge tidal wave going through the casino.
 This visual effects-heavy ending was cut and replaced with a reshot sequence in post-production, but numerous references to it still remain in the final film.
-A shot near the end of the film shows an ambulance driving down an oceanside road with a wave about to crash into it before the film cuts to another shot, Rick Santoro talks about almost drowning at the very end of the film, and references to a storm are made throughout the entire film, which were all meant to build up to the cut climax.
+A shot near the end of the film shows an ambulance driving down an oceanside road with a wave about to crash into it before the film cuts to another shot, Rick Santoro (Nicolas Cage) talks about almost drowning at the very end of the film, and references to a storm are made throughout the entire film, which were all meant to build up to the cut climax.